 When was the first radio invented: The receiver timeline

-The radio as we know it has changed drastically since the first radio invented.
+The radio as we know it has changed drastically since the first radio invention.

-As mentioned above, when the idea of radio first took off in the 1920s, people were tuning into programmes using their own home-made sets.
+As mentioned above, when the idea of radio first took off in the 1920s, people were tuning into programs using their own homemade sets.
 Anyone could learn how to create a basic radio using a few homemade ingredients.